 The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature

-- in the mind, projected upon reality (projectivism)
+1. in the mind, projected upon reality (projectivism)

-- confused concepts that do not straightforwardly correlate to anything in reality (eliminativism)
+2. confused concepts that do not straightforwardly correlate to anything in reality (eliminativism)

-- qualities of worldly objects (naive realism)
+3. qualities of worldly objects (naive realism or physicalism)

-- dispositions that cause the respective perceptions (dispositionalism)
+4. dispositions that cause the respective perceptions (dispositionalism)

-According to it, experiences or ideas of secondary qualities must be produced by configurations and movements of particles constituted of primary qualities.
+According to the distinction, experiences or ideas of secondary qualities must be produced by configurations and movements of particles constituted of primary qualities.
 In spite of subscribing to this claim, philosophers such as Descartes and Locke also claim that the connection between primary qualities and ideas of secondary qualities is inconceivable.
 The combination of these two claims is the “paradox of the primary-secondary quality distinction.”

 The combination of these steps leads to, in Husserl’s assessment, a confusion of theoretical entities with the experiential world.
 Contrary to what is often thought, the concept of the lifeworld is not simply a belated response to Heidegger, but Husserl’s ultimate expression of his lifelong study of the relation of mathematics and experience.
 He contends that the incomprehensibility of the connection between original experience and the scientific world leads to a crisis of the foundation and significance of philosophy and science.
-The recovery of original experience is for Husserl thus not only a way to avoid the philosophical misunderstanding of science, but also an answer to a profound crisis of meaning.
+The recovery of original experience is for Husserl thus not only a way to avoid philosophical misunderstanding of the results of science, but also an answer to a profound crisis of meaning.